mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Throttle Name
 """""""""""""

 Use this to enter a unique name for your device/phone.
 The name will appear in the WiThrottle window in JMRI.

-While not significant ion a single user layout, having a name on the device can be useful in club or multi user environments, especially when trying to sort out issues.
+While not significant on a single user layout, having a name on the device can be useful in club or multi user environments, especially when trying to sort out issues.

 Screen orientation
 """"""""""""""""""